pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

   <figcaption><i class="fa-solid fa-heart-pulse"></i> Even as technical maintainers, the folks on the stravalib team weren't packaging experts.
 Why would they be?
 They are focused on writing good usable code (and tests). <i class="fa-solid fa-heart-pulse"></i>.</figcaption>
 </figure>

-## Fundamental first - How to make a technical ecosystem beginner accessible
+## Fundamental first—How to make a technical ecosystem beginner accessible

 How do we collectively support and empower people who don't want to become packaging gurus to be successful?